nerufuyo/nerucordarchiver/README.md

 - Check your internet connection
 - Some videos may have rate limiting applied by YouTube

-**Note**: 403 errors are typically temporary and affect all YouTube downloaders.
-The application will work normally once YouTube's restrictions are lifted.
+**Note**: The application now works reliably with yt-dlp 2025.6.30 and enhanced anti-bot protection.
+Downloads are working normally!

 ## Dependencies